Historical Essay I

 The Prompt

-Write an essay in which you relate one or more contemporary (primary) print (or video) sources (advertisement, newspaper article, newsreel, etc., 1945-1985) to the history we are reading in Computing or in the other essays in the “Enabling Technologies” Unit.
-For example, find an advertisement for a business machine in a popular magazine from the 1970s (like Business Week), and write about how the advertisement reflects the history, social phenomena, etc., detailed in a text discussed in class during this Unit, like Ceruzzi’s book Computing.
-Another way to approach this assignment is to decide about an event you are interested in, such as the 1952 presidential election, the introduction of IBM System/360 or 370, or the first GUI/WIMP computers, and find one or more articles about the topic in the popular press of the time.
+Write an essay using one or more contemporary (primary) print (or video) sources (advertisement, newspaper article, newsreel, etc.) from the early period of computing history that we have been discussing in class (1945-1995).
+For example, find an advertisement for a business machine in a popular magazine from the 1970s (such as one of the ones on our class LibGuide), and write about what the advertisement shows about the history and/or social phenomena of the time.
+Another way to approach this assignment is to decide about an event or invention you are interested in, and find one or more articles about the topic in the popular press of the time.

 The Details

 The essay should have four paragraphs: an introduction, two body paragraphs, and a conclusion.
 In this essay, you are responsible for your own introduction strategy and thesis.
 Develop an interesting angle on the topic that is based in your own reflection upon the material.
-Focus each body paragraph on a specific connection you find between your primary source, and the information in the readings we have covered in class.
-This means that each paragraph will talk about BOTH a text from class, and a library source that relates to it in some way.
+Focus each body paragraph on specific textual or visual features of your primary source.
+Spend time thinking not only about what your source is saying, but how your source is saying it.

-To develop a thesis, you will need to think carefully about what our course readings say about your topic and what your primary source says about the same topic.
+To develop a thesis, you will need to think carefully about what your primary source is saying and why.
 A good thesis makes a clear historical argument; is specific, focused, and precise; and answers the question “so what?”.
 For more on coming up with a thesis, see this guide from UCLA’s history department.

 The Research